One of my favorite sayings is, “Better to remain silent and be thought a fool than to speak and remove all doubt.”

 Unfortunately, sometimes you need to speak on a subject even if you are stretching.
 But there are methods to make yourself look and sound more intelligent.
 We’ve rounded up 12 top tips you can easily put into action, even if you don’t feel smarter than a fifth-grader.

 1. Brush off your middle initial

-While the study didn’t specifically address the use of a first initial, I have a sneaking suspicion that it too could make you look smarter.
-After all, I can’t be the only one who thinks F. Scott Fitzgerald sounds more authoritative than Francis Fitzgerald.
+While the study didn’t specifically address the use of a first initial, I have a sneaking suspicion that it, too, could make you look smarter.
+After all, doesn’t “F. Scott Fitzgerald” sound more authoritative than “Francis Fitzgerald”?

 2. Take out the contacts and put on the glasses

-3. Put down the beer
+4. Put down the beer

 Everyone seems to lose a few IQ points after downing a few drinks, but the mere presence of alcohol in your hand can make you look like a dimwit.
 In a 2013 issue of the Journal of Consumer Psychology, researchers called this the “imbibing idiot bias.”

 In other words, even if you don’t take a sip, the fact that you’re holding an alcoholic drink may give the impression you’re just moments away from being a blithering idiot.

 I know, you just learned what “idiosyncratic” means and want to use it everywhere.
 But doing so greatly increases your chances of looking like a lame wannabe.
 Truly smart people use clear, concise language, and by using bigger words than necessary, you risk others thinking you are “gasconading.”

 Research published in the journal Applied Cognitive Psychology in 2005 backs us up.
 It found the writers of essays who used overly complex vocabulary or too many words were judged to actually be less intelligent.